 !pip install tensorflow-macos

 In addition, another plugin is also required.
-The detailed instructions for installing TF on macOS can be found on the Apple website.
+Detailed instructions for installing TF on macOS can be found on the Apple website.

 Windows & Ubuntu without GPU